Detroit Electric forms EV venture with China's Geely

-DETROIT (Reuters) - Detroit Electric, the Michigan-based startup electric-car maker, said Thursday it will partner with China’s Geely Automobile (0175.HK) to develop electric cars for the Chinese market.
+DETROIT, April 25 (Reuters) - Detroit Electric, the Michigan-based startup electric-car maker, said Thursday it will partner with China’s Geely Automobile to develop electric cars for the Chinese market.

 Geely owns Sweden’s Volvo Cars and recently withdrew as a potential bidder for Fisker Automotive, the failing California green-car startup.